nasa/cape/doc/common/file/json.rst

 .. _json-syntax:

-Syntax for pyCart JSON Files
+Syntax for CAPE JSON Files
 ============================

-The various pyCart utilities and modules extensively utilize the `JSON <http://www.json.org>`_ format, which is a simple file type that is easily read into Python and many other languages (a `list of interpreters <http://www.json.org>`_ can be found on the official
+The various Cape utilities and modules extensively utilize the `JSON <http://www.json.org>`_ format, which is a simple file type that is easily read into Python and many other languages (a `list of interpreters <http://www.json.org>`_ can be found on the official